-- 4. The drug has a low therapeutic index (if the ratio of toxic concentration/effective concentration is < 4). - Several drugs are being given concurrently and serious interactions are anticipated. we give the buy the material effect "Apparent resistance" to the action of a drug needs an explanation. (when non-compliance is suspected).
+- 4. The drug has a low therapeutic index (if the ratio of toxic concentration/effective concentration is < 4). - 5.
+Several drugs are being given concurrently and serious interactions are anticipated. - 6.
+"Apparent resistance" to the action of a drug needs an explanation. (when non-compliance is suspected).

-- Another indication, distinct from therapeutic drug monitoring, for measuring drug concentrations in plasma is for clinical - Such measurements can guide management of a - poisoned patient (paracetamol or aspirin).
+- Another indication, distinct from therapeutic drug monitoring, for measuring drug concentrations in plasma is for clinical toxicology purposes. - Such measurements can guide management of a poisoned patient (paracetamol or aspirin).